Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

 Private tours for groups short on time

-A private tour or private driver is not the cheapest option for a solo backpacker.
-But for a group of 3–5 people, it can be worth comparing against a rental car, especially if nobody wants to drive, you do not have an International Driving Permit, or you want to cover northern Okinawa in one long day.
+A private tour is not the cheapest option for a solo backpacker.
+But for a group of 3–5 people, a family, or a car-free traveler without the right driving documents, it can be worth comparing against a rental car and long-distance buses — especially if you want Cape Manza, Kouri Island, Churaumi Aquarium, and American Village in one long day.

 Eating well is one of the easiest parts of keeping your Okinawa budget under control.
 Local food is filling, casual, and often much cheaper than resort restaurants or tourist bars.
-For most budget travelers, the best strategy is to eat simple breakfasts, choose local lunch sets, and use supermarkets for easy dinners or snacks.

 Local diners and Okinawa soba shops

-- Okinawa soba: usually a good budget lunch option
+- Okinawa soba: often around ¥700–¥1,000 — a good budget lunch option

-- Goya champuru: a filling stir-fry often served with rice and soup
+- Goya champuru: often around ¥800–¥1,200 — a filling stir-fry with rice and soup

-- Taco rice: cheap, casual, and easy to find around Okinawa
+- Taco rice: often around ¥600–¥900 — cheap, casual, and easy to find

 Supermarkets for cheap dinners